feast-dev/feast/go/README.md

-This dir contains the go logic that's executed by the `EmbeddedOnlineFeatureServer` from python.
+This directory contains the Go logic that's executed by the `EmbeddedOnlineFeatureServer` from Python.

 ## Building and Linking
-[gopy](https://github.com/go-python/gopy) generates (and compiles) a CPython extension module from a go package.
-That's what we're using here, as visible in [setup.py](../setup.py)
+[gopy](https://github.com/go-python/gopy) generates (and compiles) a CPython extension module from a Go package.
+That's what we're using here, as visible in [setup.py](../setup.py).

-Under the hood, gopy invoked `go build`, and then templates `cgo` stubs for the go module that exposes the public functions from the Go module as C functions.
+Under the hood, gopy invokes `go build`, and then templates `cgo` stubs for the Go module that exposes the public functions from the Go module as C functions.
-For our project, this stuff can be found at `sdk/python/feast/embedded_go/lib/embedded.go` & `sdk/python/feast/embedded_go/lib/embedded_go.h` after running `python setup.py develop`
+For our project, this stuff can be found at `sdk/python/feast/embedded_go/lib/embedded.go` & `sdk/python/feast/embedded_go/lib/embedded_go.h` after running `make compile-go-lib`.

 ## Arrow memory management
 Understanding this is the trickiest part of this integration.

-At a high level, when using the Python<>Go integration, the python layer exports request data into an [Arrow Record batch](https://arrow.apache.org/docs/python/data.html) which is transferred to go using Arrow's zero copy mechanism.
+At a high level, when using the Python<>Go integration, the Python layer exports request data into an [Arrow Record batch](https://arrow.apache.org/docs/python/data.html) which is transferred to Go using Arrow's zero copy mechanism.
-Similarly, the go layer converts feature values read from the online store into a Record Batch that's exported to Python using the same mechanics.
+Similarly, the Go layer converts feature values read from the online store into a Record Batch that's exported to Python using the same mechanics.

-The first thing to note is that from the python perspective, all the export logic assumes that we're exporting to & importing from C, not Go.
-This is because pyarrow only interops with C, and the fact we're using Go is an implementation detail not relevant to the python layer.
+The first thing to note is that from the Python perspective, all the export logic assumes that we're exporting to & importing from C, not Go.
+This is because pyarrow only interops with C, and the fact we're using Go is an implementation detail not relevant to the Python layer.

 ### Export Entities & Request data from Python to Go
 The code exporting to C is this, in [online_feature_service.py](../sdk/python/feast/embedded_go/online_features_service.py)